 So far I am pretty sure I’ve convinced you that a loyalty program is a must for your business.
 So, are you ready to get down to work?
 It’s so easy!

 1. Set your goal

 What is your goal by setting up a loyalty program:

 - Raise awareness for a cause?

 What ways of redeeming points can you offer?
 Remember there should be a straightforward relationship between money spent and rewards gained.

 For example, be clear about every dollar corresponding to one point or more.

-This way, it will be easier for your customers to get enthusiastic about your offering, engage more with your brand, generate positive word of mouth for your loyalty program, and bring more referrals.
+This way, it will be easier for your customers to get enthusiastic about your offering.
+Also, they will engage more with your brand, generate a positive word – of – mouth for your loyalty program, and bring more referrals.

 And, I mean, I did my fair share of googling and forum chatting before that.